Tips for Reducing Indoor Pollutants in Your Home

 - Don't keep items you're recycling—such as newspapers, rags, cans or bottles—inside your home.
 They can be sources of toxic vapors.

-- Install a radon monitor in your basement.
+- Install a radon monitor in your home on the lowest level that you regularly use.

 - Make sure sump basins are sealed and vented to the outdoors.